jwblackburn/Scandiweb-Assignment/README.md

 # Scandiweb-Assignment
-This is a test website for Scandiweb Junior Web Developer
+This is a test website for Scandiweb